+10) Such other information or studies as the Planning Official may reasonably require.

-- 1) No other permitted type of land use for the property with less impact on the sensitive area and associated buffer is feasible; - 2) The proposal has the minimum area of disturbance; - 3) The proposal maximizes the amount of existing tree canopy that is retained; - 4) The proposal utilizes to the maximum extent feasible innovative construction, design, and-development techniques, including pervious surfaces that minimize to the greatest extent feasible net loss-of sensitive area functions and values; - 5) The proposed development does not pose an unacceptable threat to the public health, safety, or welfare on or off the property; - 6) The proposal meets the mitigation, maintenance, and monitoring requirements of this chapter; and - 7) The granting of the shoreline variance will not confer on the applicant any special privilege that isdenied by this chapter to other lands, buildings, or structures under similar circumstances.
+1) No other permitted type of land use for the property with less impact on the sensitive area and associated buffer is feasible;

+2) The proposal has the minimum area of disturbance;

+3) The proposal maximizes the amount of existing tree canopy that is retained;

+4) The proposal utilizes to the maximum extent feasible innovative construction, design, and development techniques, including pervious surfaces that minimize to the greatest extent feasible net loss of sensitive area functions and values;

+5) The proposed development does not pose an unacceptable threat to the public health, safety, or welfare on or off the property;

+6) The proposal meets the mitigation, maintenance, and monitoring requirements of this chapter; and

+7) The granting of the shoreline variance will not confer on the applicant any special privilege that is denied by this chapter to other lands, buildings, or structures under similar circumstances.

-9. Stream Relocation or Modification - The City may only permit a stream to be relocated or modified if water quality, conveyance, fish and wildlife habitat, wetland recharge (if hydrologically connected to a wetland), and storm water detention capabilities of the stream will be significantly improved by the relocation or modification.
+9. Stream Relocation or Modification - The City may only permit a stream to be relocated or modified if waterquality, conveyance, fish and wildlife habitat, wethand recharge (if hydrologically connected to a wethand), andstorm water detention capabilities of the stream will be significantly improved by the relocation or modification.
 Convenience to the applicant in order to facilitate general site design shall not be considered.

-A proposal to relocate or modify a stream may only be approved if the Washington Department of Fish and-Wildlife issues a hydraulic project approval for the project.
-Furthermore, all modifications shall be consistent with Kirkland's Streams, Wetlands and Wildlife Study (The Watershed Company, 1998) and the Kirkland-Sensitive Areas Regulatory Recommendations Report (Adolfson Associates, Inc., 1998), and the Shoreline-Restoration Plan (The Watershed Company, 2010).
+A proposal to relocate or modify a stream may only be approved if the Washington Department of Fish and-Wildlife issues a hydraulie project approval for the project.
+Furthermore, all modifications shall be consistentwith Kirkland's Streams, Wetlands and Wildlife Study (The Watershed Company, 1998) and the Kirkland-Sensitive Areas Regulatory Recommendations Report (Adolfson Associates, Inc., 1998), and the Shoreline-Restoration Plan (The Watershed Company, 2010).

-If the proposed stream activity will result in the creation or expansion of a stream or its buffer on any property-other than the subject property, the City shall not approve the plan until the applicant submits to the City a copy of a statement signed by the owners of all affected properties, in a form approved by the City Attorney and recorded in the King County Recorder's Office, consenting to the sensitive area and/or buffer creation or increase on such property.
+If the proposed stream activity will result in the creation or expansion of a stream or its buffer on any propertyother than the subject property, the City shall not approve the plan until the applicant submits to the City a copyof a statement signed by the owners of all affected properties, in a form approved by the City Attorney andrecorded in the King County Recorder's Office, consenting to the sensitive area and/or buffer creation orincrease on such property.

-Prior to the City's decision to authorize approval of a stream relocation or modification, the applicant shall-submit a stream relocation/modification plan prepared by a qualified professional approved by the City.
-The-cost of producing, implementing, and monitoring the stream relocation/modification plan, and the cost of review of that plan by the City's stream consultant shall be borne by the applicant.
-This plan shall contain or-demonstrate the following:
+Prior to the City's decision to authorize approval of a stream relocation or modification, the applicant shallsubmit a stream relocation/modification plan prepared by a qualified professional approved by the City.
+Thecost of producing, implementing, and monitoring the stream relocation/modification plan, and the cost ofreview of that plan by the City's stream consultant shall be borne by the applicant.
+This plan shall contain ordemonstrate the following: